flintlib/flint/doc/source/ca_mat.rst

 **ca_mat.h** -- matrices over the real and complex numbers
 ===============================================================================

-An :type:`ca_mat_t` represents a dense matrix over the real numbers, implemented as an array of entries of type :type:`ca_struct`.
+An :type:`ca_mat_t` represents a dense matrix over the real or complex numbers, implemented as an array of entries of type :type:`ca_struct`.
 The dimension (number of rows and columns) of a matrix is fixed at initialization, and the user must ensure that inputs and outputs to